BruceLyGITHUB/nosql-challenge/README.md

   Find and display one document in the establishments collection using find_one and display with pprint.

 Assign the establishments collection to a variable to prepare the collection for use.

+#Part 2: Update the Database
+Use NoSQL_setup_starter.ipynb for this section of the challenge.

+The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
+Make the following changes to the establishments collection:

+An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
+The magazine has asked you to include it in your analysis.
+Add the following information to the database: